On a class of explicit Cauchy-Stieltjes transforms related to monotone stable and free Poisson laws: A relation to monotone stable and free Poisson laws

 \begin{exa} In general, the density of $\mu^\alpha_{s,2}$ is difficult to calculate.
-In some cases, however, the density is explicit as we show below.

-(1) Let us consider $(\alpha, s, r) = (1, i, 2)$.
-Then $\mu_{i,2}^1$ is the free multiplicative convolution of the Marchenko-Pastur law and a symmetric Cauchy distribution.
+In some cases, however, the density is explicit as we show below. \begin{longlist}[(1)] \item[(1)] Let us consider $(\alpha, s, r) = (1, \mathrm{i}, 2)$.
+Then $\mu_{\mathrm{i},2}^1$ is the free multiplicative convolution of the Marchenko--Pastur law and a symmetric Cauchy distribution.
 This is absolutely continuous with a strictly positive density on $\real$ written as

 We mention that this probability measure belongs to a class proposed in \cite{Has5}.